talkable/talkable-docs/source/campaigns/views/notifier_offers_email.rst

 1. Talkable creates an offer based on the following criteria:

+   1. Purchase creation
-  - Purchase creation
+   2. Purchase creation
-  - Affiliate member signup. |advocate| can sign up manually by entering their email, or their email is passed via JS integration (or URL).
+   3. Affiliate member signup. |advocate| can sign up manually by entering their email, or their email is passed via JS integration (or URL).
 For example, a customer signs up to refer-a-friend on a /share page.
 This triggers an affiliate member signup.

 2. Main email sending criteria (unable to change):

-  - If |advocate| offer is active
+   1. If |advocate| offer is active